sophiecosgrove/Dark/README.md

 * Finally, after rewriting the delete function for the events, the coverage went up to 99% with one line missing from routes.
 * ![imageofcov99](https://github.com/sophiecosgrove/Dark/blob/master/images/cov99.png)
 * The missing line of code is triggered when a character is deleted and all corresponding events must be deleted, however when ran through the tests, it appears that the page for the event that should have been deleted with the character is still accessible.
 When trying this through the website it is not, however the webpage does sometimes need to be refreshed after the character has been deleted, therefore this might be causing a slight issue with the test.
 I also added an action = 'POST' to the get request as I was aware that perhaps the page was being accessed but the deletion was not being submitted, however this did not appear to change anything.
+## Integration Testing
+* I wrote two tests using Selenium to test the features of the website using chromedriver.
+I faced numerous problems with these tests, with the first variables not being recognised by the code.
+I tried to change the full XPath to XPath however this didn't seem to help.
+Therefore, I did not manage to continue with Selenium and automate the testing with Jenkins.

 # Risk assesment